Barbara Hamilton (actress): Career

+Personal life and death

+Hamilton's long-time companion was Wayne Lonergan from 1972 until his death in 1986.
+They had no children.
 Hamilton died as a result of breast cancer in 1996 at the age of 69.
 That year, the Toronto Alliance for the Performing Arts established the Barbara Hamilton Award to honour those who demonstrate excellence in the performing arts.